1950 French Annapurna expedition: Planning the expedition

 In 1949 the French Alpine Club requested permission from the Nepalese government to carry out a major expedition.
 The timing turned out to be ideal, and they were given permission to attempt to climb either Dhaulagiri or Annapurna in remote northwestern Nepal.
 The two mountain ranges, each consisting of many high peaks, are on each side of the great Kali Gandaki Gorge – Dhaulagiri I and Annapurna I, the highest in each range, are over 8000 m and there had been no previous attempts to climb these mountains.
 (Note: This article refers to the two highest peaks simply as "Dhaulagiri" and "Annapurna" rather than "Dhaulagiri I" and "Annapurna I".
 None of the other peaks were attempted.)
-The region had only been casually explored previously and the mountain heights had been determined by surveyors with precision theodolites based far away in India.
+The region had only been casually explored previously and the mountain heights had been determined by surveyors with precision theodolites positioned far away in India.
 Other nations felt that they should have been given priority but Nepal had favoured France.
 In Britain there had been the hope that international rivalry would cease after the war but this was not the view of the French government (who were providing one third of the resources) or of the banking and industrial sponsors, so the enterprise was to be strictly French.

 Lucien Devies, the most influential person in French mountaineering, (Note: At the time Devies was president of Club alpin français, Fédération française de la montagne et de l'escalade and Groupe de haute montagne.) was responsible for gathering together a team and he chose Maurice Herzog, an experienced amateur climber, to be the leader of the expedition.
 (Note: According to Roberts there may have been a class prejudice in choosing the leader – an amateur mountaineer was to be preferred over a professional guide.)
 Accompanying him were to be three younger Chamonix professional mountain guides, Louis Lachenal, Lionel Terray and Gaston Rébuffat, and two amateurs Jean Couzy and Marcel Schatz.
 The expedition's doctor was Jacques Oudot and the interpreter and transport officer Francis de Noyelle, a diplomat.
 The only person who had previously been to the Himalaya was Marcel Ichac who was the expedition's photographer and cinematographer.
 (Note: Herzog listed the sherpas: Ang Tharkay (sirdar), Dawathondup, Angtsering, Sarki, Foutharkay, Aila, Angdawa and Ajeepa.)
 The three mountain guides would have preferred an international approach whereas Herzog welcomed climbing for national prestige.
 None were paid, not even the professional guides.
 The Maharajah of Nepal appointed G.B.
 Rana to accompany the expedition for local liaison, translation and general organisation.

 Two days before the expedition departed, Devies gathered the French team together and required them to swear an oath that they would obey their leader in everything.